marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Get started can be with next steps:
 -----------------------------------

-**FIRST**: we need to be able to work with https://cybersecuritybase.github.io (which means proper configured IDE and other requirements);
+**FIRST**: we should be able to work with https://cybersecuritybase.mooc.fi (which means properly configured IDE and other requirements);

-<br />**SECOND**: download this project ( https://github.com/marrbjorn/CyberSecurityCourse-2017 ) as zip-file or by git-commands as usually.
+<br />**SECOND**: download this project ( https://github.com/marrbjorn/CyberSecurityCourse-2018 ) as zip-file or by git-commands as usually.

-<br />**THIRD**: unpack it (if you downloaded zip-file) and open the project in the IDE (for example, with Netbeans: "File -> Open Project..." under the menu).
+<br />**THIRD**: unpack it (if you downloaded the zip-file) and open the project in the IDE (for example, with Netbeans: "File -> Open Project..." under the menu).

     Then do the "Clean and Build Project" (how it is called under the Netbeans);
     this will trigger downloading/creating target-files and properly build project;